mstermigol/mstermigol/README.md

 # 🎉 Welcome to my profile!

-Hi, my name is Miguel Jaramillo Arenas.
-I am a system engineering student with a passion for coding and a strong desire to learn new things.
+Hey, I’m Miguel Jaramillo Arenas, a system engineering student who’s really into coding and always looking to pick up new skills.
+I enjoy keeping my code clean and sticking to best practices.

 ## 💻 Projects